 5. Fewer Behavioral Issues

 Children parented positively have fewer behavioral issues.
 This is because of modeling.
 Children act out what they learn from you in the home.
-If punitive or aggressive behaviours (even simple verbal threats) are used at home, your children are more likely to display these behaviors in other environments.
+If punitive or aggressive behaviors (even simple verbal threats) are used at home, your children are more likely to display these behaviors in other environments.
 This is especially true for children with any sort of developmental delay or disorder like A.D.D. or autism.

 Act the way you would like them to act, with kindness, consideration and emotional intelligence.
 There are many tips for dealing with difficult behaviors which can help you create cooperative relationships through a loving approach.